BarlowR/BarlowR.github.io/content/trips/2024-03-31-mission-peak-2024-03/Mission_Peak20240331.md

 ## Mission Peak 2024-03-31

 Flying on the 31st of March at Mission Peak, I threw my reserve on a paragliding flight.
-I wrote a incident report to share with other pilots to share my experience and help the community learn from the event.
+I wrote an incident report to share my experience with other pilots and help the community learn from the event.
 Here is the report:

 ---